updated

 Every day is busy.
 Volunteers take part in a wide range of activities, often beginning early in the morning and continuing into the evening.
 On average, we ask volunteers to contribute between 4 to 6 hours per day, 25 hours per week in total.

-Alongside projects that serve the migrant population, volunteers participate in a variety of community projects.
-These include English lessons, creative workshops, and nutrition programmes in community centers in Pamplona’s vulnerable neighborhoods.
+Alongside the projects that serve the migrant population, volunteers also participate in a variety of community-based initiatives.
+These include English lessons, creative workshops, and nutrition programmes in community centers located in Pamplona’s more vulnerable neighbourhoods.
+Strengthening local communities plays an important role in helping them cope with the continuous flow of migrants and refugees, creating a more stable environment for everyone.
+These programmes not only support local families but also benefit the Venezuelans who choose to settle in Pamplona.

 We encourage volunteers to apply their skills and experiences to the projects.
 Teaching experience and creative skills are valuable assets for community projects.
 In the shelters, we particularly need volunteers with medical training to help run our first aid clinic.
 A working knowledge of Spanish is helpful but not a requirement.
 Overall, we encourage anyone who is interested in our projects to apply!